-OVERVIEW: ExxonMobil’s philanthropic focus areas are on STEM education (especially for women and girls), health, and biodiversity and conservation.
+OVERVIEW: ExxonMobil’s funds STEM education (especially for women and girls), health, and biodiversity and conservation.
 Within that scope, the ExxonMobil Foundation has a partially overlapping emphasis on math and science education, women’s economic empowerment, and efforts to combat malaria.

-IP TAKE: ExxonMobil gives big to higher ed as well as job and skills training (both in the U.S. and internationally) in areas where it has a community presence, but unsolicited requests are rarely accepted or approved.
+IP TAKE: ExxonMobil generously supports higher education as well as job and skills training (both in the United States and internationally) in areas where it has a community presence; however, it rarely accepts unsolicited requests.

-Complementing its antimalarial efforts, ExxonMobil has also funded higher ed for other health-related issues, with some big-name beneficiaries, including George Washington University’s Regulatory Studies Center, the Georgetown University Children’s Medical Center, and $2 million to the MD Anderson Cancer Center at the University of Texas as part of a five-year, $10-million grant called the Healthy Communities Initiative.
-According to the center, the goal of the initiative is “to promote and facilitate... healthy lifestyle behaviors among residents through implementation of evidence-based cancer prevention interventions addressing nutrition, physical activity, tobacco use, sun exposure and cancer screenings,” with a focus on community engagement.
+Complementing its antimalarial efforts, ExxonMobil has also funded higher education for other health-related issues.
+Past health higher education grantees include George Washington University’s Regulatory Studies Center, the Georgetown University Children’s Medical Center, and $2 million to the MD Anderson Cancer Center at the University of Texas as part of a five-year, $10-million grant called the Healthy Communities Initiative.